wasvy-org/wasvy/README.md

 # Hassle-less codegen for wit
 wit-bindgen = "0.46"

 # Wasvy uses json for serializing components.
-We use serde instead of bevy_reflect since at the moment bevy-reflect bloats the wasm binary considerably
+We use serde instead
+# of bevy_reflect since at the moment bevy-reflect bloats the wasm binary considerably
 serde = "1.0"
 serde_json = "1.0"

-# Import any bevy-sub crates you will be using
+# Import any bevy-sub crates for any components you will be using
-# Note: using the serialize feature to allow using serde
+# Note: enable the serialize feature to allow using serde
 bevy_transform = { version = "0.17.2", features = ["serialize"], default-features = false }
 bevy_math = { version = "0.17.2", features = ["serialize"], default-features = false }